 Find out more about Community-Based Learning and Research.

 Finding CBLR Courses

-Beginning in fall 2018, CBLR Courses can be found by visiting Courses @ Brown and selecting "CBLR Courses" from the curricular programs filter at the bottom of the site.
+Courses with the CBLR designation can be found by visiting [email protected] and selecting "CBLR Courses" from the curricular programs filter at the bottom of the site.
 Instructors teaching community-engaged courses are strongly encouraged to add the designation to their courses, in order to make them more visible to students.

 Process for Adding the CBLR Curricular Designation to a Course